 Once you have a valid account, you can register a trial at the Trial Registration page.
 The person registering the trial is considered to be the primary principal investigator (PI).
 For studies with additional PIs, there are additional fields to enter their names, emails and affiliations.
 Email addresses are hidden from public view.

 To register a trial, you must complete the following fields:

-Only the Principal Investigator who originally registered the trial can edit the trial.
+The user who created the trial, and those who have been added as a collaborator via their email accounts, can edit the trial.
 To edit a trial, sign into the site, find the trial you would like to edit and click "Edit Trial."
 To see a list of all your trials, visit your My Trials page.
 Here, you will find a list of all your registered and unregistered trials.

 As of January 5, 2017, draft trials will be reviewed for criteria that must be met before a research project is published in the AEA RCT Registry.
 Researchers should review the below criteria, and thoroughly inspect their entry before submitting their trial registration.
 The criteria is not intended to review the quality of the research, nor the ethics of the research.
 After submission for review, a reviewer has 15 days to review the draft, but the turnaround time is usually faster, ie. 1 to 2 business days.

 As of March 1, 2017, registered draft trials will keep their original submission date and time.